Skip to main content

 About

-The About tab provides information about the current version of AdGuard VPN for Windows, an update button, and links to the AdGuard VPN website, forum, EULA, and Privacy policy.
+The About tab provides information about the current version of AdGuard VPN for Windows, an update button, and links to the AdGuard VPN website, EULA, and Privacy policy.

 Account